kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 - **Object**: Audio/Video Frame

 But how do you deliver these over QUIC?
-Unfortunately, the answer for MoqTransport is "it depends".
+Unfortunately, "it depends".

 The application is responsible for choosing the properties of the object model via the "delivery preference", determining how the object model is mapped to QUIC streams (or datagrams).
-The publisher can further introduce gaps and choose how objects should be prioritized or dropped, with some arguing that this can be done in the middle of a QUIC stream (!).
+The application is further responsible for determining how to prioritize/drop objects or introduce gaps.

 This was always meant to be a compromise, allowing for experimentation without nailing any of the protocol down.
-However, we've managed to define so many optional properties that there is nothing concrete to build upon, with the object model only serving to give the same name to wildly different "objects".
+However, we've managed to define so many optional properties that there is nothing concrete to build upon.
-There are so many permutations that it's difficult to design or use the protocol, as the nuances of each mode often clash with each other.

-Developers that build on top of MoqTransport have to decipher the draft to fully understanding the implications of each mode.
-Generic libraries are obtuse because everything is optional.
-Even the authors of the draft don't seem to grasp the implications of each design choice, as what works for one mode don't quite work for another (ex.
-TTL per object).

-MoqTransfork says "no more".
-The transport MUST have concrete properties backed by QUIC.
+The stream mapping conflicts with the object model, which only serves to give the same name to wildly different "objects".
+Every statement has to be prefixed with: "when using a stream per X".

+The object model should have clearly defined properties.
+A developer should be able to understand the properties of a "group" without caveats or undefined behavior.

 ### Non-Reference Frames
-While not explicitly stated, the complexity in MoqTransport stems almost entirely from a single , unstated use-case: the ability to drop individual non-reference frames.
+While not explicitly stated, the complexity in MoqTransport stems almost entirely from a single use-case: the ability to drop individual non-reference frames.

 Video codecs involve complicated dependencies between frames/slices.
 A non-reference frame is a leaf node in the dependency tree, often a B-frame in H.264.
 The idea is that non-reference frame can be dropped during congestion, allowing the decoder to continue with the remaining frames with no problem.

-This idea sounds good on paper but ultimately fails to deliver.
+This idea sounds good on paper but it's a trap.
 Good encoders try to avoid non-reference frames because they fundamentally reduce the compression ratio;
 dead-end bits that can't be used for prediction.
 You gain the ability to halve the frame rate during congestion in order to drop 20% of the bitrate.
-However, the cost is a net 10% increase in bitrate and additional latency; it's not worth it.
+However, the cost is a net 10% increase in bitrate and additional latency.

 But the real problem is that this requirement is pandora's box to implement.
-MoqTransport now has to support gaps, reordering, and prioritization within a group of pictures.
-This involves transmitting each frame as its own QUIC stream (stream per object), indicating its position and priority in the larger group.
+QUIC streams are reliable/ordered by design, so in order to drop individual frames it becomes necessary to subdivide.
-Even this is flawed, as without transmitting the complex dependency graph on the wire, relays can inadvertently drop/expire reference frames and transmit an undecodable mess.
+The complex dependency graph is not written on the wire, so frames are delivered and decoded based on crude priorities.
+It's very east for a relays or decoder to inadvertently drop/expire reference frames and present an undecodable mess to the viewer.

 MoqTransfork makes the ability to drop individual frames a non-goal.
+It relies instead on decode order within a GoP, an over-simplification that avoids artifacts and is used by WebRTC, HLS/DASH, and RTMP alike.
-An advanced application that wants to drop non-reference frames should use multiple tracks to form layers, like SVC.
+An advanced application that wants to drop non-reference frames can still use multiple tracks to form layers, via SVC or B-pyramids.
-It's significantly simpler to drop the tail of a layer rather than individual frames, with almost identical results in practice.

 ## Differences